jordanmack/developer-training-course-script-examples/README.md

 * **jsoncell** - A type script that only allows valid JSON strings to be stored as cell data.
 * **never** - A lock script that never succeeds (unlocks).
 This is also known as the "Always Fail" lock script.
 * **occlock** - A lock script that does an output capacity check (occ) to verify that at least x output cells have a capacity that matches amount y.
 The x and y values are specified as lock script args.
+* **scounter** - A type script that holds a u64 value that must be incremented by 1 on every transfer.
+This is a simplified counter with no burn capability.

 ## Usage